frederic-perez/AmE-dictionary/data/idioms.md

 __behind our backs__ _Behind our backs they called us the Spic and the Mik._
 __behind the curtain__
 __behind the eight ball__ If someone or something is behind the eight ball, they are in trouble or in a difficult situation.
 If a child doesn’t get the basics in primary school, they are way behind the eight ball.
-__behind the scenes__ :six: Without being widely known or attracting attention.
+__behind the scenes__ :seven: Without being widely known or attracting attention.
 Referring to the private portion of a venue, operation, or production, as opposed to the public part. _Let’s have a round of applause for all the people who worked behind the scenes to give us such a great event!_
 __behind the times__ Old-fashioned.
 __belie__ _v_
 __bell the cat__ To perform a daring act.
 __bellies__ _n_ Pork bellies; pork belly futures.
 (Securities markets.
 Often with the.) _Buy the bellies and sell the beans._
 __bells and whistles__ :two::hammer:
+__bellwether state__ A state whose political trends, tendencies, or developments tend to reflect or predict those of the entire country.
+Primarily heard in US. _Ohio is famously a bellwether state.
+If the senator can win here, she’s nearly assured to win the presidency._
 __belly up__ :two: __3__ Drunk. _Do you remember last night at the bar at all?
 You were really belly up!_
 __belt__ _n slang_ A serving of liquor. _Gimme a belt of whiskey, Tom._ _Four belts of Old Crow._
 __bench-warmer__